|Top Previous Next|

-You can assign these effects to channels in a sequence using the Sequencer.
+You can assign these effects to channels in a sequence using the Sequence Editor.
 There are various ways to apply the effects to a sequence; see Editing Sequences Using the Keyboard and Editing Sequences Using the Mouse for details.
 One simple way is to select the effect's tool from the Tools toolbar, and click on a cell or range of cells that you want to apply the effect to.

 Most of these effects require that you use Light-O-Rama controllers.
 Although Light-O-Rama can control other types of devices (such as X10 controllers or digital IO cards), only "on" and "off" are supported in these non-LOR controllers.

 Related to effects are the effect editing modes: background effects, foreground effects, and regular effects.
-These are not themselves effects, but are ways to use the Sequencer to turn effects on based upon the existing effects.
+These are not themselves effects, but are ways to use the Sequence Editor to turn effects on based upon the existing effects.
 For example, with background effects mode on, if some cells are selected and the "twinkle" tool is used, only the selected cells that are currently off will be changed to twinkles.
 The other cells - those that are on or at some intensity, have fades, shimmers, or twinkles, will remain unchanged.

 The "On" and "Off" effects will turn a string of your lights to their full brightness or completely off, respectively.
 Additionally, the "Set Intensity" effect allows you to specify a percentage of full brightness - for example, 50% bright.

-In the Sequencer, an "on" effect is displayed as a cell having the color that you chose for the channel, and an "off" effect is displayed as a light grey cell.
+In the Sequence Editor, an "on" effect is displayed as a cell having the color that you chose for the channel, and an "off" effect is displayed as a light grey cell.
 "Set intensity" is displayed as a color somewhere in between the two (depending upon the intensity chosen).
 For example, the following picture shows a sequence with two channels (one red and one green), each being on for the first half second, off for the next, then 50% on, then off again, then 20% on, and then off again:

 Different levels of intensity